microsoft/MixedReality-SpectatorView/doc/SpectatorView.SpatialAlignment.md

 Coming soon...

 ### Marker Visuals and Marker Detection (QR Codes and ArUco Markers)
 Spatial alignment based on marker visuals and marker detection allows spectator mobile devices to align with a user HoloLens device.
-Different marker detectors may be used in the experience, but the general application flow is provided below:
+Different marker detectors may be used in the experience (QR Code detection is supported for HoloLens 2, while ArUco marker detection is supported for HoloLens 1), but the general application flow is provided below:

 1. Using a LocalizationInitializer, the mobile device instructs the user HoloLens device to create a LocalizationSession for a MarkerVisualDetectorSpatialLocalizer.
 This requires populating and sending SpatialLocalizationSettings.